 Byte vs. Invisalign

 Although Invisalign® and Byte have a lot in common, there are some important differences to note.
-Both companies sell clear aligners that are designed to improve the user’s smile, but Byte’s are much more convenient and affordable.
+Both companies sell clear aligners designed to improve the user’s smile, but Byte’s are much more convenient and affordable.
 Invisalign®, on the other hand, has been in business for more than 20 years and is much more established and widely trusted.
 Below we’ll compare these two options in terms of cost, convenience, effectiveness, and the details of their treatment plans:

 Byte vs. Other At-Home Aligners